Pramilashanmugam/Quiz/README.md

       ![Screenshot 2024-02-08 10 02 20 PM](https://github.com/Pramilashanmugam/Quiz/assets/150790058/b30d9a4a-9c1d-44ce-8a4b-9e5d8627c968)

 * ### Landing page
-  * The landing page has a tech related background to match the Theme of quiz.
+  * The landing page has a tech related background to match the theme of the quiz.
-  * And you have a display asking the user to click start button to begin the quiz.
+  * And you have a display asking the user to click the start button to begin the quiz.

      ![Screenshot 2024-02-12 3 02 23 PM](https://github.com/Pramilashanmugam/Zumba-Project1/assets/150790058/cc795661-97f2-450a-a2e3-9e3b9be23868)

 * ### Instructions

-  * Once the start button is clicked you will navigate to the instruction screen, you will have option to click Ready or Exit.
-If ready button is clicked it will take you to the next division and if Exit button is clicked it will take you back to Landing page.
+  * Once the start button is clicked, you will navigate to the instruction screen, you will have the option to click Ready or Exit.
+If the ready button is clicked, it will take you to the next division and if the Exit button is clicked it will take you back to the Landing page.

      ![Screenshot 2024-02-09 8 47 17 PM](https://github.com/Pramilashanmugam/Quiz/assets/150790058/e664f766-fe02-476f-b46d-d09aa0949fec)

 * ### Option to Choose

   * This page will display the options to choose a quiz between 3 options.
-On clicking to the respective buttons you will be directed to the quiz screen.
+On clicking the respective buttons, you will be directed to the quiz screen.

      ![Screenshot 2024-02-09 8 48 04 PM](https://github.com/Pramilashanmugam/Quiz/assets/150790058/8daf1709-59c1-474e-ba89-c82c5ce12846)